hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 DESeq2 builds on good ideas for dispersion estimation and use of Generalized Linear Models from the DSS and edgeR methods.
 The [DESeq2 paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8) was published in 2014, but the package is continually updated and available for use in R through Bioconductor.

 Differential expression analysis with DESeq2 requires multiple steps, as displayed below.
+During the analysis, DESeq2 will model the raw counts, using normalization factors (size factors) to account for differences in library depth and composition.
+Then DESeq2 will estimate the gene-wise dispersion used to model the counts.
+Finally, DESeq2 will fit the negative binomial model and perform hypothesis testing using the Wald test or Likelihood Ratio Test.

 <img src="../img/DESeq2_workflow.png" width="500">